-Ks1 do not teach team sports and therefore their approach to PE needs to focus on developing their fine and gross motor skills in an engaging/ competitive way to prepare them for future sporting opportunities.
-KS1 will continue to have one indoor slot and an outdoor slot per week.
-The indoor slot will be used for gymnastics/dance which is covered consistently across the school year to improve their co-ordination/body control and will be taught by the class teacher.
-The outdoor slot will be taught by Mr Furlong, utilising and adapting the Real PE scheme of work in order to develop key skills that will contribute to future activities/sports.
+Ks1 do not cover individual sports unit and therefore their approach to PE needs to focus on developing their fine and gross motor skills in an engaging/ competitive way to prepare them for future sporting opportunities.
+KS1 will have hall slots for their lessons but will be also working on one unit twice a week until it is completed, and the hall may not be essential to the lesson's success.
+One lesson will be taught by Mr Furlong and the other by the class teacher, utilising and adapting the Get Set 4 PE scheme of work to develop key skills that will contribute to future activities/sports.